Impact of Artificial Intelligence article originally published by Ira Padilla and tenfold.com . Permission to publish provided by Ira Padilla.

 - AI pets – Robotics and AI have evolved so far to a state that allows mimicking pet behavior even with regards to what is perceived as “intelligence”, so the creation of pet alike robots which bear the potential of interacting with humans while creating an emotional bond is a real possibility “as we speak”.

-- Creative Writing – Although still complicated, it is one of the logical next steps for AI, soon at a Cloud near you.
+- Creative Writing – Although still complicated, it is one of the logical next steps for AI, along with resume writing and hiring, soon at a Cloud near you.

 - Outsourcing to AI – Some of the examples herein mentioned as already available AI offering are based on public Cloud IT landscapes, therefore it is already possible for companies to Outsource Financial Analytics or Virtual Assistant task to a 3rd party AI.